alessandroMazza1989/KPwikiJsTest/certification/tibco/bw/6/Domande.md

 **Managed fault tolerance requires persitance mode to be set to group, while non-managed fault tolerance requires persistence mode to be set to datastore.**
 Managed fault tolerance supports checkpointing, while non-managed fault tolerance does not support checkpointing.

+## Which statement is true when setting up a multi-agent, multi-machine enviroment using TIBCO AS as the technology type for a simple server configuration?

+There has to be at leats two clients in the bwagent network.
+There has to be at least one server and a remote client.
+**There has to be at least one server in the bwagent network.**
+There has to be at least two servers in the bwagent network.

+## The Tibco Enterprise Administrator as multiple components, such as the server, the agent, and the server UI.
+Which communication mechanism do the server and the agent component use to talk to each other?

+Shared file system
+Tibco Enterprise Message Service
+Tibco Rendezvous
+**Rest API**

+## A Tibco ActiveMatrix BusinessWorks application connects to a database and the Tibco EMS instance.
+On deployment, a system administrator has to replace the connection parameters to the production database and EMS instance.
+Which type of properties can be used from the Tibco Enterprise Administrator solution to modify this connection’s parameters?

+Module Properties
+**Application Properties**
+Process Properties
+Global Variable

+## What is indicated if the engine persistence mode (bw.engine.persistenceMode) is set to type group?

+**ActiveMatrix BusinessWorks Environment is in managed fault tolerance mode** The engines are unaware of the existence of each other Each AppNode in a AppSpace has a unique database specified at the AppNode level ActiveMatrix BusinessWorks Environment is in non-managed fault tolerance mode

+## Which to statements are true about a bw.engine.persistenceMode that is set to group?
+(Choose 2 answers)

+The non-managed fault tolerance feature requires this properties The database connection configuration must be specified only at the AppNode level The engine does not require a database to be configured **The engine required a group provider such as Tibco Enterprise Message Service to be configured** **The group mode supports the Checkpoint activity and other persistence features**

+## If you need the loop through every User record in a database, which scope should you use?

+**Iterate**
+PichFirst
+If
+RepeatOnError

+## Which OSGi command returns an overview of both the REST and SOAP HTTP endpoints?

+showendpoints
+lrestdoc
+listendpoints
+**lendpoints**

+## You need to create a RESTful service with support for Basic Authentication.
+Which two steps are necessary in order to implement the solution?
+(Choose 2 answers)

+Check the Authentication checkbox on the Identity Shared Resource Check the Authenticated checkbox on the REST Service Binding Configuration **Check the Authentication checkbox on the HTTP Client Shared Resource** Check the Authentication checkbox on the HTTP Connector Shared Resource **Check the Authentication checkbox on the HTTP Proxy Shared Resource**

+## A company wants to implement basic authentication in their BusinessWorks 6 REST service.
+What does a developer have to do to achieve this goal?

+**Enable authentication on the HTTP Connector Resource, specify an Identity Provider, and enable Authentication in the Component Configurations**
+Enable authentication on the HTTP Connector Resource, specify an SSL Server Configuration, and enable Authentication in the Component Configurations
+Enable Confidentiality on the HTTP Connector Resource, specify an SSL Server Configuration, and enable Authentication in the Component Configurations
+Enable authentication on the HTTP Connector Resource, specify an LDAP shared resource, and enable Authentication in the Component Configurations

+## You create a SOAP service by using JMS as transport.
+One part of message is an attachment.
+The architect of your company requests for you to forward the message to a JMS Queue; however, you may only forward a reference to the attachment and not the attachment itself.
+What are the required steps to meet this request?

+**In the SOAP Service Binding, set the persistence to file, and use the Get Context activity to obtain a reference to the file containing the attachment**
+In the process implementation, write the attachment to file, and use the Get Context activity to obtain a reference to the file containing the attachment
+In the SOAP Service Binding, set the persistence to file, and use the Read File activity to obtain a reference  to the file containing the attachment
+In the process implementation, write the attachment to file, and use the output of the Write File activity  to obtain a reference  to the file containing the attachment

+## You are required to create a SOAP HTTP Service.
+In the service implementation, you also need the transport context.
+Which steps are required to be performed in the process?
+Create a schema for the HTTP Transport Context, and use the Set Context activity in the process Create a Context Resource for the HTTP Transport context, and use the Get Context activity in the process Create a Context Resource for the HTTP Transport context, and use the Set Context activity in the process **Create a schema for the HTTP Transport Context, and use the Get Context activity in the process**